FAQ

 What is Equal Pay?
 What legal rights does it give temporary workers?

-Section 8 (1) of the German Temporary Employment Act (AÜG) enshrines the so-called principle of equal treatment: "The hirer is obliged to grant the temporary worker the essential working conditions, including pay, applicable to a comparable employee of the hirer in the hirer's company for the duration of the assignment to the hirer."
+"The lender is obliged to grant the temporary worker the essential working conditions, including pay, applicable to a comparable employee of the hirer in the hirer's company for the duration of the assignment to the hirer."

 What is the Skilled Labour Immigration Act?